top of page

 At the heart of its community since 1904, Bramley Baths is the last remaining Edwardian bath house in Leeds.

-Built to improve public health and wellbeing in response to the outbreak of cholera, local residents came to wash, swim and use the Russian Steam Baths – fashionable with the wealthier Edwardians.
-Originally the Globe Foundry, the iconic chimney built from Kirkstall bricks, still towers over the baths today.
+Bramley was built as one of eight bath houses to improve public health and wellbeing in response to the outbreak of cholera.
+Local residents came to wash, swim and use the Russian Steam Baths – fashionable with the wealthier Edwardians as a healthy pastime.
+It housed twenty slipper baths, 16 for men and 4 for women, ranging in price from 6 pence (£2 in today’s value) for a luxurious hot bath to 2 pence for just a bath.
+The baths were built on the original site of the Globe Foundry, owned by William Bottomly in the 1870s, where iron, brass and mill machinery was made.
+The iconic chimney built from 8000 Kirkstall bricks still towers over the baths today.

-Retaining many original features including the oak reception box and stained glass windows, the baths were emptied during the Depression of the 1920s and filled with water and bleach every fortnight.
-A dance floor was built, allowing the Baths to continue as social hub for the community even in the toughest times, and from World War II to the 1960s Bramley Baths was well known across the city for its dances.
+The baths retain many original features including the oak reception box, stained glass windows and tiling throughout, and have been in continuous use since 1904, evolving with the times to meet changing needs.
+The baths were emptied during the Depression of the 1920s but instead of closing, a dance floor was built allowing the baths to continue as a social hub for the community even in the toughest times.
+They have served as a decontamination centre, hosted wrestling and roller skating tournaments.
+From World War II to the 1960s Bramley Baths was well known across the city for its dances with social events, galas and swimming lessons dominating the 50s, 60s and 70s.
+The baths had a strong reputation for holding swimming galas as early as 1910, with the Bramley swimming squad being well regarded across Leeds.

 A black and white picture of bramley baths, Children stand in a row in edwardian swimming regalia.